-In order to provide students with a desirable level of language proficiency and good training in cultural knowledge, the Chinese program at MSU established the following three study abroad programs.
+In order to provide students with a desirable level of language proficiency and good training in cultural knowledge, the Chinese program at MSU established the following study abroad programs.
 These programs provide students with a good opportunity to get to know Chinese society and culture and become immersed in the Chinese speaking environment.
 Students participating in these programs pay MSU tuition and earn MSU credits.

 This 10-week summer internship program in Shanghai, China begins with a 2-week intensive Mandarin language course (no language proficiency required), followed by an 8-week full-time internship.
 This program centers on a combination of Mandarin language instruction, cultural training, social events, professional development, and internships that correspond to students’ academic interests.
 This unique international experience allows participants to gain an insight into Chinese business culture, meet industry leaders, and build professional networks while exploring the exquisite intricacies of Shanghai.
 Students earned 6 credits of internship and language elective credit on this program.